8 Creative Ways to Store Baby Food

 How to store it: Make baby’s purees and when the time comes to freeze them, use these ice pop trays instead.
 They’re BPA free (score for baby!) and dishwasher safe (score for you!).
 Plus, when baby’s old enough, you can use them to make popsicles.

 Why we love it: Baby-sized Tupperware is worth investing in — you’ll use it for baby food now and for toddler snacks later.
 Most are BPA-free (and won’t contaminate baby’s food).
-These are air tight and liquid tight – nothing in, nothing out!
+This set by OXO Tot is air-tight and liquid-tight—nothing in, nothing out!